oktadev/draft-enterprise-cross-app-authz/README.md

 * `iss` - The IdP `issuer` URL
 * `sub` - The User ID at the IdP
+* `aud` - The token endpoint of the Resource Application (the same value as the `resource` parameter of the ACDC request)
-* `aud` - Client ID of the Resource Application as registered with the IdP
+* `client_id` - Client ID of the Resource Application as registered with the IdP
 * `azp` - Client ID of the Requesting Application as registered with the Resource Application
 * `exp` -
 * `iat` -